-Roffelsen 3D PLA filament is a biosourced homopolymer obtained from corn starch and is biodegradable conform EN 13432 standards (temperature 58°C,
+Roffelsen 3D PLA filament is a bio-sourced homopolymer obtained from corn starch.
+It is biodegradable under the conditions for industrial, i.e. not home, composting (temperature 58°C,

 Polylactic acid (PLA) is a natural alternative to polyethylene.
-Roffelsen 3D PLA filament is easy to print at low temperatures and is odorless.
-It provides a good surface quality, is somewhat glossy, and prints details with a high resolution.
-It has a low shrinkage and does not require the use of a heated build plate.
+Roffelsen 3D PLA filament is easy to print and odourless.
+It provides a very good colour coverage and batch-to-batch colour consistency.
+It prints details with high resolution and good surface quality.
+It has low shrinkage and does not require the use of a heated build plate.

-The PLA filament of Rofffelsen 3D can be used in industrial applications and also in domestic applications: creation of everyday objects, toys, prototypes and for use in modeling.
+The PLA filament of Roffelsen 3D is intended for consumers / home use but also for certain industrial applications: creation of everyday objects, toys, prototypes and for use in modelling.

 It offers the following features: